Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

     # Remove a job from the queue
     bkill jobid

-.. admonition:: Exercises 2.6
+.. admonition:: Exercise 2.6
     :class: exercise

+    | You must do this exercise on **Euler**.
+You can SSH to Euler from the R Workbench or your own computer.
+You will have to use SCP to transfer files.

-    * Copy the submit.sh script to your home directory.
+    * Copy the script ``/nfs/course/551-0132-00L/2_Unix2/submit_lsf.sh`` to your home directory.
-    * Load the 'prodigal' module and find out the program options
-    * Change the 'echo' line to load the module for *prodigal* and then run the program on the *E. coli* genome.
-    * You shouldn't need more than 8 slots or 1GB of memory per slot.
+    * Remove the existing echo command.
+    * Run instead the script you wrote for Exercise 2.5 on one of the fasta files in ``/nfs/course/551-0132-00L/1_Unix1/genomes``.
+    * You should only use 1 thread and allot 60 minutes for runtime.
+    * Your script will also need very little memory or scratch space, so set both to 100.
+    * Copy the submit script, your script from Exercise 2.5 and one of the fasta files to Euler.
-    * When the job is finished, look at the output files for yourself!
+    * Submit the job.
+When the job is finished, look at the output files for yourself.

     .. hidden-code-block:: bash

-        # Copy the script
+        # Copy the submit script to your home directory
-        cp /science/teaching/submit.sh ~/
+        cp /nfs/course/551-0132-00L/2_Unix2/submit_lsf.sh ~/

-        # Load the prodigal module for yourself
-        module load prodigal

-        # Read the options for the program
-        prodigal -h

-        # Edit the submit script by replacing the 'echo' line to this:
+        # Modify the submit script to look something like this:
-        module load prodigal
-        prodigal -i ecoli.fna -o ecoli_genes.fna

-        # Submit the script to the queue
-        qsub submit.sh
+            #!/bin/bash
+            #BSUB -n 1                                  # number of threads
+            #BSUB -W 60                                 # estimated time to run
+            #BSUB -R "rusage[mem=100, scratch=100]"     # memory and disk space needed
+            #BSUB -e error.log                          # error file

-        # Look at the output
+            #BSUB -o out.log                            # output file
-        less ecoli_genes.fna

-        # If you are working on Euler, instead copy the submit_lsf.sh
-        cp /science/teaching/submit.sh ~/

-        # Manually load the module system - sorry!
-        unset MODULEPATH_ROOT
-        unset MODULESHOME
-        unset MODULEPATH
-        source /nfs/nas22/fs2201/biol_micro_unix_modules/Lmod-7.8/lmod/lmod/init/profile

-        # Everything else will be the same until it's time to submit the script
+            #BSUB -u yourmail@ethz.ch                   # specify your email address
+            #BSUB -B                                    # send email when job starts
+            #BSUB -N                                    # send email when job ends

+            ./my_script.sh GCF_000005845.2_ASM584v2_genomic.fna

+        # Copy the example submit script, your script and one of the genomes from the R Workbench server to euler
+        scp submit_lsf.sh euler.ethz.ch:
+        scp my_script.sh euler.ethz.ch:
+        scp /nfs/course/551-0132-00L/1_Unix1/genomes/bacteria/escherichia/GCF_000005845.2_ASM584v2/GCF_000005845.2_ASM584v2_genomic.fna euler.ethz.ch:

+        # SSH into euler
+        ssh <username>@euler.ethz.ch

+        # Then you submit it like this:
         bsub < submit_lsf.sh

+        # Check the output
+        less error.log      # Should be empty
+        less out.log     # Should have the output of your script

 Homework
 --------

 .. admonition:: Homework 2
     :class: homework

     Learning a new language and computational programming have many similarities with verbs, adverbs and objects equating to commands (action), options (modify action) and arguments (target of the option).
 As with learning languages, mastering programming requires practice and repetition.

-    To take a first step, please create a “cheat sheet” for **three** commands used in Unix 1/2.
+    To take a first step, please create a “cheat sheet” for at least **three** commands used in Unix 1 and 2.
 You should define the general purpose of the command, the most important options and show examples with meaningful placeholders (example below).
 Of course the example is **not** allowed to be one of your three commands.
 You can either use an text editor on your computer to create your cheat sheet and then upload it into your homework folder or you can use a text editor directly in the terminal such as **vim** and **emacs**.
-Either way, please name your cheat sheet **Cheat_sheet_<Your First Name>_<Your Last Name>.txt**
+Either way, please name your cheat sheet **cheatsheet_<Your First Name>_<Your Last Name>.txt**

         .. code-block:: bash

-                For example (command - placeholders between ""; option - placeholders between ''; placeholders between <>):
+                # For example (command - placeholders between ""; option - placeholders between ''; placeholders between <>):
                 "sort" <file> - sorts a file line by line (by default alphabetically) '-n' sorts numerically (instead of alphabetically)
                     '-r' reverses the order of the output

-.. |Cheatsheet| raw:: html

-    <a href="https://docs.google.com/document/d/1xsH1yiW3B-rZsTIjF2T5NB_4NmaU_ZO3srcmT5_iHgc/edit" target="_blank">here</a>

-.. container:: nextlink
+.. .. container:: nextlink

-    `Next: Sequence data  <3_Sequence.html>`__
+..    `Next: Sequence data  <3_Sequence.html>`__